 - Who legally owns the property for sale?

-- What is the condition of the property (the land, as well as interior and exterior of the home)?
+- What is the condition of the land and property?

 - Are there any outstanding claims against the property?

 - Is there another land contract already on the property?

 - Is the buyer or seller responsible for maintenance of the land and property?

 - What is the required minimum down payment?

 - Is there a grace period for the installment payments?